nathankagi/procedural-terrain/blog.md

 #### Heightmaps

 The next stage of DLA is making a heightmap from these "point trees".
-The height The algorithm itself is as follows:
+The full algorithm itself is as follows:

 - Create a base point map
+- Create a heightmap from the point map
 - Repeat the following for x layers
   - Scale the heightmap
-  - Filter the heightmaps
+  - Filter the heightmap
   - Scale the pointmap
   - Add detail to the pointmap
   - Add detailed pointmap to heightmap